prashsainidev/freeapi-jokes-viewer/README.md

 That was fine for a beginner in 2024.
 But in 2026, building a generic UI isn't enough.
 You need to build something that feels like an enterprise-level, luxury dashboard.
 Something that is highly interactive, performant, and visually stunning.

-This is the Premium Comedy Dashboard.
-Built for the MasterJi Web Dev Cohort 2026, using the FreeAPI Random Jokes endpoint.
+**Welcome to Part 4 of my FreeAPI Mastery Series.** This is the Premium Comedy Dashboard, built using the FreeAPI Random Jokes endpoint.

 Here is exactly how I leveled up from my previous API projects and built this.
 Step by step.